 This page ranks folding bikes available in the UK based on our reviews in A to B magazine, and each folding bike is judged by a star system.
 This can only provide a rough guide, particularly where one rating covers a range of different bikes.
 You’ll find the best folding bikes at the top of the page and the worst below.
 At the very bottom is our ‘Dead & Buried’ section, covering bikes formally in the list that have been withdrawn.
-It’s not comprehensive, but we’ll keep adding to it
+We hasten to add that many of these are fine machines that just didn’t make it commercially.
+The list is not comprehensive, but we’ll keep adding to it.

 After a production run of over a quarter of a century, the Brompton remains the definitive folding bike.
 Revamped several times, the model range was completely reconstructed in 2005, with two new families – the sporty S-type and touring P-type.
 With the new bikes came a whole range of new accessories and options, from ball-bearing rollers for the rear rack to lightweight titanium frame parts.
 Folding the Brompton takes less than 15 seconds to a volume of 85 litres (3 cu ft) and it locks together, so it’s easy to carry.
 Unique to the Brompton is a range of pricey but effective luggage secured over the front wheel by a quick-release system.
 Rear suspension deals with the bumps and the small 16-inch wheels make the Brompton very maneuverable through traffic, its natural habitat.
 It weighs from about 10kg and is currently available with a 3-speed hub; 3-speed hub plus Brompton’s own 2-speed derailleur, producing an effective 6-speed; 2-speed derailleur, or single speed.
 Primarily a commuter machine, the Brompton can actually be ridden considerable distances thanks to its rear suspension and high-pressure tyres.